-In most cases, the best way to get vitamins and minerals for optimal health and reducing the risk of chronic disease is to eat a wide variety of foods rather than take dietary supplements.
+In most cases, the best way to get vitamins and minerals for optimal health, and to reduce the risk of developing long-term conditions, is to eat a wide variety of foods rather than take dietary supplements.

 Key points about dietary supplements

-- Beware of a common mistake – eating badly and using vitamin and mineral supplements to make up for it.
-The money spent on buying vitamin and minerals supplements is usually better spent on good food.
+- Taking vitamin and mineral supplements won't make up for a poor diet.
+The money spent on buying vitamin and minerals supplements is usually better spent on healthy food.

 - Fortified food, eg, milk and yoghurt with extra calcium or breakfast cereals with extra iron, can help provide vitamin and mineral supplements with the added benefit of eating nutrient-rich foods.

-- Some people do need supplements, however, especially folic acid if you could become pregnant.
+- Some people do benefit from supplements, however, especially folic acid before and after pregnancy.
 Lack of folic acid has been linked with birth defects, such as spina bifida.

-- You may also need other supplements during pregnancy and breastfeeding, if you are older, have darker skin, menstruate (have periods) or have a vegan diet or certain health conditions that affect absorption from your gut.
+- You may also need other supplements during pregnancy and breastfeeding, if you are older, have darker skin, menstruate (have periods), have a vegan diet or have certain health conditions that affect absorption from your gut.

 (Video: The Office of Dietary Supplements, National Institute of Health, US)